jpignata/blog/articles/future-developer.md

 can start to predict how pieces of the codebase work together reducing the amount of time necessary to diagnose problems and implement changes.

-Often what we leave behind is a hodgepodge of patterns and conventions which never made it to universal acceptance across the team or have been ignored in the codebase as old cruft.
+Often what we leave behind is a hodgepodge of patterns which never quite became conventions or have been ignored in the codebase as old cruft.
 This happens for a variety of reasons: the conventions introduced didn't work well enough to make it into other areas of the codebase or maybe new developers didn't know there was a convention or pattern for handling a given requirement.

 Rails' opinions and conventions are powerful.
 They allow developers to join a project and quickly be productive if they've had any exposure to projects that